wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 We have had some awesome clients over the past year and a half.
-I am pretty much happy with everyone we've had with the exception of the two clients I alluded to above.
+I am pretty much happy with everyone we've had with the exception of the two clients I mentioned above.
 We have kept a balance of Startups and Enterprise, but we have been very careful about the people we work with.
 This is how I have boiled it down to the clients we want to work with:

 1. Can they afford us?
-If you think it is callous to put this as the first thing we look for then you are probably not someone we want to work with.
+If you think it is callous to put this as the first thing we look for, then you are probably not someone we want to work with.
 We are running a business and there are plenty of great ideas out there and plenty of great people.
 But the sad fact is many of them cannot afford to build the applications they dream of, at least not